mauriciogracia/OIE-ng/README.md

 # OIE-ng

+OIE aims to be an Online Image Editor inspired in some ways by GIMP and others.
+It works on desktop and mobile

+It currently supports
+ - adding, editing, removing layers (text, images)
+ - moving, rotating and scaling layers
+ - change layer order
+ - duplicating layers

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.

 ## Development server
+Download the sourcecode and install all the dependencies

+$npm ci

+Then run
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding